 Recently, the former US Secretary of State, John Kerry, remarked on the fact that the British Government are working closely with other European Governments on the Iran nuclear deal.
 Could the Foreign Secretary give the House further detail on how that will continue after we leave the European Union on 29 March?

 Absolutely.
 We have an independent foreign policy now and we will continue, obviously, to have that post Brexit.
 The Iran nuclear deal was negotiated with the United States and European countries, and has been successful in preventing Iran developing a nuclear programme.
 It is not perfect, but it has worked, and that is why we continue to support it and work closely with our partners to do so.

-I am sure all Members will want to join me in congratulating the Dáil in Ireland, which marks the centenary of its first international address and its message to free nations.
+I am sure all Members will want to join me in congratulating the Dáil in Ireland, which yesterday marked the centenary of its first international address and its message to free nations.
 Ireland, like every other EU member state, sees the EU as a way of strengthening its independence and sovereignty and increasing its diplomatic clout.
 Shinzo Abe has called on us to take no deal off the table.
 The Secretary of State knows the deal will not go through.
 Can he at least take no deal off the table?
 No deal would undermine our diplomatic clout.

 The best way to avoid no deal is to find a deal that can pass through this House.
 If you take no deal off the table, you remove any incentive for the EU to help us do that, which is why it would be a big mistake and actually make no deal more likely.

 The Foreign Secretary is wrong.
 If we take no deal off the table, we can talk in a meaningful way with each other and with our European partners.